diogobernini/F-MIPS-Assembler/README.md

 ##Limited features:

 - labels must be represented with integer values
-- .text is not supported.
+- .text and .data are not supported.